Retirement is supposed to be a time to enjoy the fruits from decades of labor, but managing your health care can feel like a whole new job.

 If you have a Part D plan, also check out “How to Save Hundreds of Dollars on Medicare Drug Costs” for step-by-step instructions on shopping around.

 If you decide to change your Medicare health care or drug plan, tread carefully.
 Medicare rules can be fussy and complex.
-There’s a lot at stake, including the possibility of losing coverage, losing access to favorite providers and paying more money for services you need.
+There’s a lot at stake, as we detail in the next two sections of this article.

 Remember that you have access to free one-on-one Medicare insurance counseling and assistance via State Health Insurance Assistance Programs (SHIPs).